wp-plugins/hal/readme.txt

 == Changelog ==

-1.1
+= 1.1 =
-Release Date - 7 September 2015
+*Release Date - 7 September 2015*
-- Bootstrap library deleted
+* Bootstrap library deleted
-- New appearance for the plugin
+* New appearance for the plugin

 == Upgrade Notice ==